 Leviticus 23:16 (ESV)

-This is the only holiday for which the Torah does not indicate a specific date, rather it is counted from the Sabbath during a previous holiday.
+This is the only holiday for which the Torah does not indicate a specific date, rather it is counted from the Sabbath that falls during Passover.
 For this reason, there is different interpretations among Jewish sources about how to count, and which day the holiday falls on.
 Orthodox Judaism holds that seven weeks are to be counted starting the day after the high sabbath of Passover, the first day of Unleavened bread.
 Thus, in the above verse “Sabbath” would be interpreted “seven-day period” and Shavuot would always fall on the sixth day of the Hebrew month Sivan.
 However, others such as the Karaites, the historical Sadducees, and also Catholics hold that counting should begin the day after the regular Sabbath, therefore Shavuot would always fall on Sunday fifty days later.
 We at Beth El Shaddai respect both interpretations, but hold our celebration according to the later.

 + See more

 The Jewish new year is actually celebrated in the seventh calendar month of the Hebrew calendar (Leviticus 23:24).
 This holiday signals the beginning of the High Holy Days, and usually falls around the Gregorian calendar’s September or October.
 It is commanded in Leviticus 23:24-25 to be, “a rest, a reminder by blowing (of trumpets).”
 Yom Teruah, as this day is called in the Torah, literally means “Day of Blowing.”

 Rosh Hashanah is a festive day of fun and feasting.
 It ushers in the countdown to Yom Kippur and begins the time of cleansing and purification of the community in preparation for the plea for yearly atonement on the Day of Atonement, Yom Kippur.
 As Believers in Yeshua, Rosh Hashanah also reminds us that we are waiting for the last shofar to sound on the day of our Messiah’s return (Matthew 24:31, 1 Corinthians 15:52).